Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: Proof of Theorems and

-\begin{proposition} $\Theta$ is an $A_\infty$-algebra homomorphism. \end{proposition}
+\begin{Proposition} $\Theta$ is an $A_\infty$-algebra homomorphism. \end{Proposition}

 Before proving this, we introduce a useful shorthand: we add a bar to operations involving sign twists to denote the same operations without the sign twists.
-For example, $\unsign{\Theta}$, $\unsign{\LMF}$, and $\unsign{\mu}_\bL$ count the same discs as $\Theta$, $\LMF$, and $\mu_\bL$ but with the signs that would be carried by the plain $\mu_S$ operations with the corresponding inputs.
+For example, \smash{$\unsign{\Theta}$}, \smash{$\unsign{\LMF}$}, and~\smash{$\unsign{\mu}_\bL$} count the same discs as $\Theta$, $\LMF$, and $\mu_\bL$ but with the signs that would be carried by the plain~$\mu_S$ operations with the corresponding inputs.

-\begin{proof}[Proof of \cref{propThetaHom}] Consider the moduli spaces of discs analogous to those defining $\Theta$ but in virtual dimension $1$.
-The boundaries of their compactifications comprise degenerate configurations illustrated in \cref{figThetaHom}, and give rise to relations between $\Theta$, $\LMF$, $\mu_\bL$, $\mu_\Fuk$, and $\mu^1_S$, just as we obtained the $A_\infty$-functor equations for $\LMF$ in \cref{sscDiagrams}.
+\begin{proof}[Proof of Proposition~\ref{propThetaHom}] Consider the moduli spaces of discs analogous to those defining~$\Theta$ but in virtual dimension $1$.
+The boundaries of their compactifications comprise degenerate configurations illustrated in Figure~\ref{figThetaHom}, and give rise to relations between $\Theta$, $\LMF$, $\mu_\bL$, $\mu_\Fuk$, and~$\mu^1_S$, just as we obtained the $A_\infty$-functor equations for $\LMF$ in Section~\ref{sscDiagrams}.

-(The $\mu_S^1$ terms represent squifferentials on matrix factorisations, modulo sign twists, and didn't appear in the discussion of perturbation data in \cref{defTheta} since they do not correspond to degeneration of the domain.)
-The resulting relations are exactly analogous to those proving the $A_\infty$-relations for $\mu_S$, except for the twisting of signs in $\Theta$, $\LMF$, and $\mu_\bL$.
+(The $\mu_S^1$ terms represent squifferentials on matrix factorisations, modulo sign twists, and did not appear in the discussion of perturbation data in Definition~\ref{defTheta} since they do not correspond to degeneration of the domain.)
+The resulting relations are exactly analogous to those proving the $A_\infty$-relations for $\mu_S$, except for the twisting of signs in $\Theta$, $\LMF$, and~$\mu_\bL$.
 Temporarily ignoring the sign twists, we obtain

 Some of the sums may be empty if the number of inputs is small.
-For example, if $k=0$ (no $a$-inputs) then the fourth sum is empty, whilst if $l = 1$ (only one $c$-input) then the final sum is empty.
+For example, if $k=0$ (no $a$-inputs), then the fourth sum is empty, whilst if $l = 1$ (only one $c$-input), then the final sum is empty.
 The clockwise ordering of the $c$-inputs is needed to make the composition of $\unsign{\Theta}$ operations in the final sum come out the right way round.

-Next we reinstate the sign twists for $\Theta$, $\LMF$, and $\mu_\bL$, namely \eqref{eqThetaTwist}, $(-1)^{\lvert \text{distinguished input} \rvert}$, and \eqref{eqopdefinition}.
-After simplifying, and cancelling off an overall factor of $(-1)^{\square_l(\lvert x \rvert - 1) + \triangle_l + l}$, \eqref{eqThetaRelationUnsigned} becomes
+Next we reinstate the sign twists for $\Theta$, $\LMF$, and $\mu_\bL$, namely \eqref{eqThetaTwist}, \smash{$(-1)^{\lvert \text{distinguished input} \rvert}$}, and~\eqref{eqopdefinition}.
+After simplifying, and cancelling off an overall factor of \smash{$(-1)^{\square_l(\lvert x \rvert - 1) + \triangle_l + l}$}, \eqref{eqThetaRelationUnsigned}~becomes

 Note that we have eliminated $x$ and are now viewing this as an equality in